Oyvindkg/swiftydb/README.md

 ```

 ### Use the database
-No more custom methods for interracting with the database.
+No more custom methods for interacting  with the database.
 SwiftyDB handles everything automagically 🎩

 ```Swift
 let database = SwiftyDB(name: "Test")